 The electric vehicles of the HSR system would use an electrified line with traction power connected to existing PG&E substations.
 For determining HSR system energy consumption, the analysis assumed use of a Siemens ICE-3 Velaro vehicle operating as two eight-car trainsets at total annual train miles of 43.1 million miles over the entire HSR system in 2040.

-Table 3.6-17 shows the estimated regional change in energy consumption with operation of HSR service.
-These estimates assume 2015 baseline conditions.
+Table 3.6-17 shows the estimated change in energy consumption with operation of HSR service in the Bakersfield to Palmdale Project Section.
+These estimates are based on the 80-mile project section representing approximately 10 percent of the energy consumption of the entire 800-mile HSR system.